+

 Search Tips | Advanced Search

-SSL is also used for the events received by the application server and the DataPower appliance manager from each DataPower appliance being managed.
-In this scenario, the application server and the DataPower appliance manager is the SSL server and the DataPower appliances are the SSL client.
-SSL client validation is also not performed in this scenario by default.
+SSL is used for the events received by the application server and the DataPower appliance manager from each DataPower appliance being managed.
+In this scenario, the application server and the appliance manager is the SSL server and the appliances are the SSL client.

-Most customizations available for SSL connections in WAS can be applied to the connections used by the DataPower appliance manager.
-To customize the SSL connections used for communication between the DataPower appliance manager and the DataPower appliances, each change made to the SSL connection on the DataPower appliance manager must also be accompanied by a complimentary change on each of the DataPower appliances that it manages.
-The DataPower appliance manager uses the DataPowerMgr_sslConfig SSL profile to connect with the DataPower appliances to send the appliances commands.
-You may make changes to this profile to influence the SSL connection used to send commands to the appliances.
-The DataPower appliance manager uses the DataPowerMgr_inbound_secure inbound endpoint on the Dmgr to receive events from the appliances it manages.
-You may make changes to the profile used by this endpoint to influence the SSL connection used to send events from the managed appliances.
+Any customization made to the SSL connection on the appliance manager must also be accompanied by a complimentary change on each of the managed appliances.
+The appliance manager uses the DataPowerMgr_sslConfig SSL profile to connect with appliances and send commands.
+The appliance manager uses the DataPowerMgr_inbound_secure inbound endpoint on the Dmgr to receive events from the appliances it manages.

 Related: